jsinger67/parol/crates/parol/docs/TutorialOld.md

 Then the PRODUCTIONS follows up, a slice of productions with their right hand side in reversed order.
 They are pushed onto the parse stack during the process of parsing.

-Then comes a lazy_static! macro that provides the pre-compiled tokenizers as a global constant.
+Then comes a once_cell that provides the pre-compiled tokenizers as a global constant.
 It is actually a vector of named tokenizers which are build up lazily on first access.

 At last there comes the `parse` function that wraps the call to the `llk_parser` that comes with the `parol_runtime` crate.